acceleratedscience/omgui-frontend/README.md

 # OpenAD GUI

-> Open Accelerated Discovery Graphical User Interface
+_Open Accelerated Discovery Graphical User Interface_

 This is a sub-repository to the main [OpenAD repo].

+---

 ### Initialisation